 Morgan has spent the great majority of his life overseeing the ranch, guiding diversification efforts and living the values of mālama ʻāina.
 While under his leadership, Kualoa Ranch has been seen by many as a model of stewardship; managing a private asset while striking a balance and keeping the best interests of the community in mind.

 Morgan was raised in Kualoa and attended Punahou School.
 While in high school, his family house was condemned to create what is now known as Kualoa Park.
-He attended Oregon State before returning home and enrolling at the University of Hawaiʻi at Mānoa where he took classes like Hawaiian language and agronomy, culminating with a degree in Economics in 1980.
+He attended Oregon State before returning home and enrolling at the University of Hawaiʻi at Mānoa where he took classes like Hawaiian language and agronomy, while continuing to major in Economics.
 Since then, he has been honored by numerous local and national organizations for his stewardship and leadership acumen.
 Of note, he was recognized as American Savings Bank Business Leader of the Year & National Cattlemen’s Beef Association Environmental Stewardship Award.

 “The two things that stand out for me were: 1) the great people that I met as being part of the program and 2) the very well organized immersion experiences into the various aspects of our Hawaiian culture and life.”

 Morgan is an avid outdoorsman who loves to hike, horseback ride, ski, golf, surf and mountain climb.
 He married his college sweetheart, Carri Kahn, in 1981 and they have three children: Jason, Kyle and Lindsey.
 They also enjoy being grandparents to three grandchildren and are eagerly awaiting one more.

 Looking back at your experience as a Pacific Century Fellow, what are some of the fond memories that stand out?